 Vast tracts of land plus massive pumps and water control structures would be needed to build a flow-way south of Lake Okeechobee — a multibillion-dollar effort.
 Science and modeling show that the Central Everglades Planning Project accomplishes the same goal of sending more water south and providing relief to the estuaries — in a more achievable and cost-effective way.

 The scale of ecosystem restoration in South Florida is one of the largest environmental restoration efforts in the world.
 Achieving the right water quality and water quantity in the right locations with the right timing is the ultimate goal.
 This is complicated by factors such as unpredictable weather — including extreme rainfall or prolonged drought — and by policy issues that determine where funding and projects are needed most.

 South Florida's environment has the benefit of many caring and involved stakeholders.
 To ultimately be successful, restoration must be a cooperative effort among many partners.

 Caloosahatchee Science Workshop and Community Forums

-Hosted by Florida Gulf Coast University's Coastal Watershed Institute, the Caloosahatchee Science Workshop brought together scientists in November 2013 for invited talks/presentations on specific topics, such as historic alterations and their effects on system components and the current state of the system.
+Hosted by Florida Gulf Coast University's Coastal Watershed Institute, the Caloosahatchee Science Workshop brought together scientists for invited talks and presentations on specific topics, such as historic alterations and their effects on system components and the current state of the system.
 The workshop also included facilitated group discussions on specific topics, such as ecological indicators, research/data gaps and science priorities.
-Among other things, the information generated at the workshop will be used to update and confirm the current state of scientific knowledge about the Caloosahatchee Estuary and River, identify information gaps, verify ecological indicators and provide a science framework to guide Community Forums and other relevant discussions.
+Among other things, the information generated at the workshop will be used to update and confirm the current state of scientific knowledge about the Caloosahatchee River and Estuary, identify information gaps, verify ecological indicators and provide a science framework to guide Community Forums and other relevant discussions.